Harrison Nicholls / Curriculum Vitae

 September 2018 — July 2022

 Four-year integrated MPhys Physics programme completed with a 1st (final grade of 85%).
 Modules included: astrophysics, electromagnetism, analytical dynamics, thermodynamics, scientific programming, and extensive partnered lab work.
-My dissertation project was published in MNRAS as Nicholls et al. (2023).
+Supervised by Éric Hébrard; my dissertation was published in MNRAS as Nicholls+23.

-You can view a complete list of my associated works on NASA/ADS here.
+You can view a complete list of associated works on my NASA/ADS/SciX library.

 Volatile-rich evolution of molten super-Earth L 98-59 d

 I study the evolution of the super-Earth L 98-59 d from its formation up to the present day.
 Including atmospheric escape alongside my real-gas atmosphere structure model, I reproduce JWST observations of its hybrid H2-H2S-SO2 atmosphere.
 These results indicate a volatile-rich and geochemically-reducing birth scenario, inviting a more nuanced classification framework for small planets beyond the 'water world' and 'gas dwarf' paradigms.
-Presented at Exoclimes VII.
+Presented at Exoclimes VII and EPSC-DPS 2025.

 Self-limited tidal heating and prolonged magma oceans in the L 98-59 system